Home

 3. Read the following verses Jeremiah 2:13, Jeremiah 17:13, Gospel of John 7:37-39 and Revelation 7:17.

-What did Jesus mean by the term “living water” in the Gospel of John Chapter 4 verse 10 and “the water that I shall give him shall be in him a well of water springing up into everlasting life.” in the Gospel of John Chapter 4 verse 14?
+What did Jesus mean by the term “living water” in verse 10 and “the water that I shall give him shall be in him a well of water springing up into everlasting life” in verse 14?

-1. Why did Jesus ask the woman to call her husband and come back in the Gospel of John Chapter 4 verse 16 if he knew she had no husband as shown in verses 17 and 18?
+1. Why did Jesus ask the woman to call her husband and come back in the verse 16 if he knew she had no husband as shown in verses 17 and 18?

-3. List 5 truths from Jesus’ statement to the woman in the Gospel of John Chapter 4 verses 21 through 24.
+3. List 5 truths from Jesus’ statement to the woman in verses 21 through 24.

-1. Do you think the woman believed Jesus’ statement of these truths in the Gospel of John Chapter 4 verses 21-24?
+1. Do you think the woman believed Jesus’ statement of these truths in the verses 21-24?
 Why or why not?

-2. In the Gospel of John Chapter 4 verse 29 the woman said to the townspeople "Come, see a man, which told me all things that ever I did: is not this the Christ?"
+2. In verse 29 the woman said to the townspeople "Come, see a man, which told me all things that ever I did: is not this the Christ?"
 What strikes you about how she explains her conversation with Jesus?

 3. List 3 things the woman actually knows about Jesus based on her encounter with him.